What you should know about charcoal tablets for dogs

 How do I recognize poisoning?

 It is one of the things that many dog owners among us greatly fear.
-When the beloved four-legged friend poisons himself or is poisoned!
-But if the emergency occurs, how do I recognize a poisoning in my faithful companion at all?
+When the beloved dog poisons himself or is poisoned!
+But when the emergency occurs, how do I even recognize poisoning in my faithful companion?

 What are the symptoms that indicate this?

-Remember to take these tips into account!
-If your protégé has poisoned himself, it is quite possible that more symptoms appear at the same time or one after the other:
+Remember to Follow These Tips!
+If your protégé has poisoned himself, it is quite possible that more symptoms will appear at the same time or one after the other:

 What is toxic for your dog?